Securing the VoIPmonitor Web GUI HTTPS and Basic Auth

 AI Summary for RAG

-• How do I secure the VoIPmonitor web interface?
+- How do I secure the VoIPmonitor web interface with HTTPS?

-• How to enable HTTPS for VoIPmonitor on Nginx?
+- How to enable HTTPS for VoIPmonitor on Apache2 or Nginx?

-• How to create a password file with `htpasswd` for Apache or Nginx?
+- How to create a password file with htpasswd?